 An enterprise does not need one best sales person, they need dozens or hundreds or thousands who understand that they are not competing against each other, but rather, against other companies.
-The same applies to Engineering, Support, and each functional job in the company: you need an army of great people.
+The same applies to engineering, support and each functional job in the company — needing an army of great people.
 High potential “stars” and other successful people empowering their peers is a real winning strategy.

-Encourage employees to create content based on their successes (and even failures).
+Encouraging employees to create content based on their successes and failures

-I have recommended decentralizing content creation for almost 20 years, but these days it is so easy!
+I have recommended decentralizing content creation for almost 20 years, but these days it is easy.
 Content creation tools finally exist that make it easy for anyone who is an expert to share knowledge.
-They work well for anyone who has experienced some success and wants to share it with partners/colleagues/employees looking for a new or different way to be successful.
+They work well for anyone who has experienced some success and wants to share it with partners, colleagues and employees looking for a new or different way to be successful.